 In Fig.~\ref{fig:ClTTperformance_10percentDM} we show the corresponding CMB temperature anisotropy.
 Even without the correction for $\thetas$, the error is at or below the CV line for these $f_\DM=0.1$ cases and correspondingly both $\Delta \chi^2_{TT}$ and $\Delta \chi^2$ is order unity or below (see Tab.~\ref{tab:ULA_errortable}).
 For the lighter masses in this range, the main effect of the \ULA\ is to raise the early ISW effect at multipoles before the first peak.
 The $\thetas$ correction makes a negligible difference for these models since the shift is only $\sim 10^{-5}$.

 For a comprehensive understanding of the errors across the full $m$ and $f_\DM$ space, we evaluate $S_8$ and its errors in Fig.~\ref{fig:performance_S8}.
-The errors are everywhere $<10^{-3}$ and peak around $m\sim 10^{-28}$\,eV.
+The errors are everywhere $<10^{-3}$ and in fact drop for $m\lesssim 10^{-28}$\,eV.
 For lighter masses, the \ULA\ density fluctuations have not caught up by the present with the baryons for $f_\DM=1$ and CDM fluctuations for lower $f_\DM$ at $k \approx 0.1$\,Mpc$^{-1}$ and thus impact $S_8$ as a homogeneous background that suppresses the growth as described above.
 Thus errors in the \ULA\ density fluctuations themselves become less relevant for $S_8$ (see also the discussion of Figs.~\ref{fig:axionCAMB_S8heatmap}, \ref{fig:quasistaticdemo}).